 In this section we generalize the traditional definition of causal consistency [1] for the aggregation problem, and show that any lease-based aggregation algorithm is causally consistent.
 As mentioned earlier, the key difference between the setup in [1] and ours is in reading one value compared to aggregating values from all the nodes.
-See Section 3 for an informal discussion on this section.

-6.1 Definitions
+5.1 Definitions